In this section

 Personal injury claims also have a three year time limit to start court action.

-Legal Aid Queensland does not generally provide advice about personal injury matters except in relation to victims of crime.
+Legal Aid Queensland does not provide advice about personal injury matters.

 The Civil Law Legal Aid Scheme can help with the payment of costs in personal injury claims.
 The Scheme has a list of firms who can assess your claim and represent you on a speculative basis - that is they do not require you to pay their costs unless you are successful.